FUSAKLA/autograf/README.md

   -f, --metrics-file=STRING                        File containing the metrics exposed by app (will read stdin if se to - )
       --open-metrics-format                        Metrics data are in the application/openmetrics-text format.
   -p, --prometheus-url=STRING                      URL of Prometheus instance to fetch the metrics from.
+      --prometheus-bearer-token=STRING             Bearer token to use for authentication with Prometheus instance.
   -s, --selector=STRING                            Selector to filter metrics from the Prometheus instance.
       --grafana-variables=GRAFANA-VARIABLES,...
 Labels used as a variables for filtering in dashboard --grafana-url=STRING                         URL of Grafana to upload the dashboard to, if not specified, dashboard JSON is printed to stdout